anaclumos/extracranial/Research/pages/Collecting Data.md

 ### [Microsoft is phoning home the content of your PowerPoint slides. | Roger Mexico's Oscillator](https://rogermexico.bearblog.dev/microsoft-is-phoning-home-the-content-of-your-powerpoint-slides/)

 - the tool reads your text and suggests designs/delivering stock photography.
-But this means that any private data you might want to keep is being sent to Microsoft.
+But this means that any private data you might want to keep is being sent to [[Microsoft]].
 - Did we consent to this?